yq25/INDE-577/Supervised Learning/Decision_Regression Trees/README.md

 ## sklearn.datasets.make_circles

-Make a large circle containing a smaller circle in 2d.
+Make a large circle containing a smaller circle in 2d and produces Gaussian data with a spherical decision boundary for binary classification.

 A simple toy dataset to visualize clustering and classification algorithms.

 ## The Olivetti faces dataset
 This dataset contains a set of face images taken between April 1992 and April 1994 at AT&T Laboratories Cambridge.
 The sklearn.datasets.fetch_olivetti_faces function is the data fetching / caching function that downloads the data archive from AT&T.